 A mistrustful stare.
 “That is not to my liking.”

 He sighed again.
-“Look—this isn’t a world where might makes right; you have to use your brain.
-Which means don’t shit on our quaint little traditions.”
+“This isn’t a world where might makes right—you gotta use your brain.
+Which means don’t shit on our quaint traditions.”

 “I will respect your ways,” Kor’Thank replied stiffly.
-“But I refuse to answer to ‘Holly.’
+“But I refuse to answer to ‘Holly Dent.’
 It sounds deceptive.
 It sounds…”

 “Two-faced?”
 Peter grinned.
 “Couldn’t agree more.
 I used to joke she was Harvey Dent’s twin sister.”